 This is a developing story.
 We will provide more details as they become available.

-After months of waiting, online sports betting is finally becoming available in Pennsylvania on Tuesday.
+After months of waiting, Pennsylvania online sports betting is finally becoming available.

 SugarHouse Casino Sportsbook began live testing of its mobile sports betting app product after receiving approval from the Pennsylvania Gaming Control Board (PGCB).